 Be wary of the commercials that talk about funds waiting for asbestos victims.
 Many times these are bankruptcy trust funds that allow administrative claims, which will only pay a few cents on the dollar for what you and your family are going or have gone through.
 Even if the manufacturer of the asbestos product has gone out of business, as most major asbestos companies have, our firm will research and go after other defendants, such as the companies that made, supplied or applied asbestos, to get your deserved compensation.

 In our work on behalf of individuals with asbestos-related diseases, personal injury attorney Peter DePaolis secured a landmark decision in Wilson v.
-Johns-Manville that allows victims to file two separate claims related to their asbestos exposure in all states but Virginia.
+Johns-Manville that allows victims to file two separate claims related to their asbestos exposure in nearly all states.
 For example, victims may first file a claim for the diagnosis of asbestosis, a nonmalignant disease that may or may not progress to mesothelioma or lung cancer.
 If years later, victims suffer complications and are diagnosed with mesothelioma or another asbestos-related cancer, they are entitled to file a second claim for these damages.
 This precedent has allowed thousands of individuals nationwide to gain compensation by pursuing multiple asbestos lawsuits

 Speak With a Washington DC Construction Accident Attorney for the Best Chance at a Successful Claim